yevster/weblogic-on-azure/javaee/README.md

    * Test the connection.
       * In the "Data Sources" pane, click "WebLogicCafeDB".
       * Click Monitoring -> Testing
-      * Select AdminServer, admin, or any of the nodes in the cluster and click "Test Data Source".
+      * Select AdminServer and click "Test Data Source".
 You must see "Test of WebLogicCafeDB on server AdminServer was successful." at the top of this pane after clicking the button.
 If you do not, put this workshop aside, troubleshoot and resolve the issue.
 Once the connection successfully tests, you may continue.

 ## Open weblogic-cafe in the IDE
 * Get the weblogic-cafe application into the IDE.
 In order to do that, go to File -> Import -> Maven -> Existing Maven Projects.
 Click Next